 Third, do not submerge them in water.

-With these steps, you should’t have any issues, and we cannot see any issues with these probes.
+With these steps, you shouldn’t have any issues, and we cannot see any issues with these probes.

 Cleaning and Maintenance